qownnotes/qc/README.md

 ## Dependencies

-- [fzf](https://github.com/junegunn/fzf) or [peco](https://github.com/peco/peco) needs to be installed to find commands on the command-line
+- [fzf](https://github.com/junegunn/fzf) or [peco](https://github.com/peco/peco) needs to be installed to search for commands on the command-line

 ## Usage